 Depending on the type of target program you create and your current operating system, you can select some or all of the following debuggers:

-32-Bit Protected ModeDebugging Programs in Visual Studio 2012 Debugging Programs in Visual Studio 2010 Debugging Programs in Visual Studio 2005 and 2008
+32-Bit Protected ModeDebugging Programs in Visual Studio 2013 Debugging Programs in Visual Studio 2012 Debugging Programs in Visual Studio 2010 Debugging Programs in Visual Studio 2005 and 2008

 16-Bit Real Mode

 Your two primary choices are the Debug debugger (debug.exe) supplied free with MS-DOS and Windows, or the CodeView debugger (cv.exe) supplied by Microsoft with the MASM assembler.